Kanharajput/ReactJs/README.md

 - Multiple Component : Create mulitple component but all the components are the child component of the App.js(It's the root component).

+- CSS : Simply we can write all the css in App.css and also create different stylesheet for each component but for small project single stylesheet is enough. inline css is like <h1 style={{color: green}}></h1> , outer {} is for dynamic value, inside {} denote the object in js.